lucky-media/guidelines/src/content/docs/frontend/tailwind.md

 #### Tailwind Debug Screens

-A nifty Tailwind CSS component that displays the active screen (responsive breakpoint) on the page.
-To power it up, include it in the `<body>` tag or `<Layout>` component.
-See the React example below:
+This plugin shows the active responsive breakpoint on the page.
+Add the `debug-screens` class to your `<body>` tag or root layout component.
+Here's how to set it up in React so it only shows in development:

 ```jsx
 const Layout = ({ children }) => {